vmware/vcf-security-and-compliance-guidelines/features-capabilities/README.md

 Please browse the directory structure above to find more information on other security features and capabilities.

 ## What about regulatory compliance?
 Regulatory compliance is a process that periodically checks your environment for compliance with regulatory requirements.
-The third-party auditors that do this work are looking for how your environment implments security controls and security business processes.
+The third-party auditors that do this work are looking for how your environment implements security controls and security business processes.
 As such, being secure in the first place is key.

 For information about regulatory compliance with VMware vSphere and VMware Cloud Foundation, please visit: